maynards95/snhu-operating-systems-docs/README.md

 **Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?**

-    The Gaming Room Briefly summarize The Gaming Room client and their software requirements.
-Who was the client?
-What type of software did they want you to design? was a game company that requested I make a game titled "Draw It or Lose It".
+    The Gaming Room was a game company that requested I make a game titled "Draw It or Lose It".
 They needed this game to work on multiple platforms and they wanted it based on their already existing game on Android.

 Design Constraints